leonardodls/product-introduction-financial-accounting/assets/public/Chapter_4_ComprehensiveProblem/01_Introduction.md

 5. Journalize the closing entries for June

-6. Post the June Closing journal entries to the ledgers
+6. Post the June closing journal entries to the ledgers

 7. Prepare the June post-closing trial balance